sjdv1982/cloudless/GUIDE.md

 The last line should be `None`.
 If is instead `Local computation has been disabled for this Seamless instance`, then the test has failed.

-- After the testing, flush Redis with `docker exec redis-container redis-cli flushall`
+- After the testing, delete the DB

 # C. Starting Cloudless

-- If `init.sh` has been run already, RedisDB has not been flushed, and there have been no changes in Seamless, you can skip the next two steps.
+- If `init.sh` has been run already, and there is no new Seamless version, you can skip the next two steps.

-- Make a backup of the RedisDB.
-Run `init.sh`, which will flush the RedisDB.
-Restore the backup.
+- Make a backup of your DB.
+Then, clean up entries that do not correspond to computation results that you want to keep.

+- Run `init.sh`.

 - Deploy your services.
 For each service, you will need `service.seamless` and `service.zip` in a directory `$DIR`.
 Then, do: